Dyson Gen5 Detect vs Gen5 Outsize: Which is Better?

 Lastly, there is the detachable 2500 mAh lithium-ion battery, which is physically larger than the V15 version but has a lower milliamp rating.

-The lower rating affects the runtime in the eco setting compared to the V15, but these models will run longer in the auto and max settings (more details in the runtime section).
+The lower rating affects runtime in the eco setting compared to the V15, but these models run longer in the auto and max settings (see the runtime section for more details).

 One difference is that the Gen5 Outsize features two batteries, whereas the Gen5 Detect has only one.